SirHDT/HDT-Scan/README.md

 # HDT Scan

-This is a Python program that automates the execution of various network scanning tool commands, such as rustscan, nmap, and gobuster.
+This is a Python script that automates the execution of various network scanning tool commands, such as rustscan, nmap, and gobuster.
 It simplifies the process of vulnerability assessment and information discovery on a specific target.

 ## Prerequisites